kholia/OSX-KVM/README.md

 documentation work around this area.
 Please [reach out to us](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Funding%20Support) if you are able to fund this area of work.

-Specifically, we are looking for an AMD RX 560/570 GPU for testing purposes.

 It is possible to have 'beyond-native-apple-hw' performance but it does require work, patience, and a bit of luck (perhaps?).